 Department of Surgery, Hospital Alemán, Buenos Aires, Argentina.

-Bordeaux Colorectal Institute, Clinique Tivoli, Bordeaux, France.
+Clinique Tivoli, Bordeaux, France.

-Department of Colon and Rectal Surgery, The University of Texas MD Anderson Cancer Center, TX, Anderson, United States.
+Department of Colon and Rectal Surgery, University of Texas MD Anderson Cancer Center, TX, Anderson, United States.

 Umeå University, Faculty of Medicine, Department of Diagnostics and Intervention.

-Department of Surgery, Amsterdam University Medical Centres, University of Amsterdam, Amsterdam, Netherlands; Cancer Centre Amsterdam, Treatment and Quality of Life, Amsterdam, Netherlands; Cancer Centre Amsterdam, Imaging and Biomarkers, Amsterdam, Netherlands.
+Department of Surgery, Amsterdam University Medical Centre, University of Amsterdam, Amsterdam, Netherlands; Treatment and Quality of Life, Cancer Centre Amsterdam, Amsterdam, Netherlands; Cancer Centre Amsterdam, Amsterdam, Netherlands.

 Department of Surgery, Radboud University Medical Centre, Radboud Institute for Health Sciences, Nijmegen, Netherlands.